-To be classed as a disability, the pupil's impairment must satisfy the full legal definition of "disability" (as set out in the Equality Act 2010), whether or not it has a particular label.
+To be classed as a disability, the child's impairment must satisfy the full legal definition of "disability" (as set out in the Equality Act 2010), whether or not it has a particular label.

-The Academy should consider whether the pupil has difficulty with any of the following 'normal day-to-day activities':
+The Academy should consider whether the child has difficulty with any of the following 'normal day-to-day activities':

-- mobility; getting to/from the Academy, moving about the Academy and/or going on Academy visits - manual dexterity; holding a pen, pencil or book, using tools in design and technology, playing a musical instrument, throwing and catching a ball - physical co-ordination; washing or dressing, taking part in games and PE - ability to lift, carry or otherwise move everyday objects; carrying a full school bag or other heavy objects - continence; going to the toilet or controlling the need to go to the toilet - speech; communicating with others or understanding what others are saying; how they express themselves orally or in writing - hearing - eyesight - perception of the risk of physical danger; inability to recognise danger.
+- mobility; getting to/from the Academy, moving about the Academy and/or going on Academy visits - manual dexterity; holding a pen, pencil or book, using tools in design and technology, playing a musical instrument, throwing and catching a ball - physical co-ordination; washing or dressing, taking part in games and PE

+- ability to lift, carry or otherwise move everyday objects; carrying a full school bag or other heavy objects - continence; going to the toilet or controlling the need to go to the toilet - speech; communicating with others or understanding what others are saying; how they express themselves orally or in writing - hearing - eyesight - perception of the risk of physical danger; inability to recognise danger.

 For the purpose of the definition, all treatments, except the use of spectacles, are ignored.
 The effect of the impairment has to be considered as it would be without any medication or other treatment.
-So a young person whose epilepsy is well controlled by drugs has to be considered as s/he would be if s/he were not having regular treatment.
+So, a young person whose epilepsy is well controlled by drugs has to be considered as s/he would be if s/he were not having regular treatment.

 Children and young people are not regarded as having a learning difficulty solely because the home language or form of language is different from the language in which they are taught.
-The needs of such pupils are addressed by language immersion and by specialist English as Additional Language (EAL) teachers in those academies where there is a high proportion of non-English speaking pupils.
+The needs of such children are addressed by language immersion and by specialist English as Additional Language (EAL) teachers in those academies where there is a high proportion of non-English speaking pupils.

-11. Medical Needs
+10. Medical Needs

-We recognise that some pupils at the Academy with medical conditions need support for full access to the curriculum, including off site visits and physical education.
-Pupils with medical conditions may have special educational needs and or a disability.
-For children and young people with medical needs this policy is applied in conjunction with the Supporting Pupils with Medical Needs Policy and the Equality for Pupils Policy.
+We recognise that some children at the Academy with medical conditions need support for full access to the curriculum, including off site visits and physical education.
+Children with medical conditions may have special educational needs and or a disability.
+For children and young people with medical needs this policy is applied in conjunction with the Supporting Pupils with Medical Needs Policy.

-12. Accessibility
+11. Accessibility

-The Academy website publishes a copy of the Accessibility Plan which shows how we currently provide support (reasonable adjustments) and intend to improve accessibility for disabled pupils in the following areas:
+The Academy website publishes a copy of the Accessibility Plan which shows how the academy currently provide support (reasonable adjustments) and intend to improve accessibility for disabled pupils in the following areas:

-- Improving the physical environment eg. lifts and ramps to help physically impaired children - Making improvements in the provision of written information eg. providing items that are usually provided in writing (hand-outs, timetables etc.) in Braille, large print etc. for visually impaired children - Increasing access to the curriculum eg. by classroom organisation, assistive technology, (interactive whiteboards), easy to use keyboards.
+- Improving the physical environment e.g. lifts and ramps to help physically impaired children - Making improvements in the provision of written information e.g. providing items that are usually provided in writing (hand-outs, timetables etc.) in Braille, large print etc. for visually impaired children - Increasing access to the curriculum e.g. by classroom organisation, assistive technology, (interactive whiteboards), easy to use keyboards.

-In addition, the LA will make suitable arrangements for transport to and from the Academy for eligible disabled children.
+In addition, the LA will make suitable arrangements for transport to and from the Academy for eligible disabled children or the LA will give guidance around transport if it has outsourced this service.